oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 the problem is to build a decision forest classification or regression model.

-Library uses the following algorithmic framework for the training stage.
+The library uses the following algorithmic framework for the training stage.
 Let :math:`S = (X, Y)` be the set of observations.
 Given a positive integer parameters, such as the number of trees :math:`B`, the bootstrap parameter :math:`N = f*n`, where :math:`f` is a fraction of observations used for